mmhenderson/texturemodel/README.md

 See "code/run/extract_texture_feats.sh" for an example of how to run the feature extraction code (adjust the paths in this script for your local filesystem).

-If you don't want to extract the features from scratch, you can download our pre-computed features at: https://osf.io/8fsnx/

 ### Model fitting:
 See the scripts in "code/run/fit..." for examples of how to run fitting code (adjust the paths in these scripts for your local filesystem).

-To fit the models, you'll need to first download the NSD dataset, and run the feature extraction code (or download the features from OSF).
+To fit the models, you'll need to first download the NSD dataset, and run the feature extraction code.

 ### Other notes: